This tutorial describes how to set up the On-Premises API client, register a business phone number, update your settings, and send a test message.

 Use at least the minimum kernel version

-The WhatsApp Business API client will run on any internet-connected machine that can run Docker for Linux, either in a virtual machine, or on Linux server.
+The On-Premises API client will run on any internet-connected machine that can run Docker for Linux, either in a virtual machine, or on Linux server.
 For more information see the FAQ.
 For instance, simple testing can be done on a laptop.
 For a production environment server, we recommend at least 250 GB SSD, 16 GB RAM, and 4 core CPU.
 HDD is not recommended as the I/O speeds will become bottlenecks under load.

 In most cases, you should run the database on a separate physical server from the Coreapp and Webapp containers.
 The database server should only be a few milliseconds of latency away from the compute machine(s).